Fraud Summary

 Phishing scams target consumers by “spoofing” emails and websites.
 Here’s how it works:

-• You receive an email message asking you to click on a link to update some sensitive personal information.
+• You receive an email asking you to click on a link to update sensitive personal information.

-• The link will redirect you to a “spoofed” website, which is designed to look like a legitimate website.
+• The link will redirect you to a “spoofed” website designed to look like a legitimate website.

 How to Protect Yourself: